Teradata/product-help/Console/IETest/Query-Write-Data-Cloud-Object-Storage-Review.md

-# Query and Write Data on Cloud Object Storage
+# Query Data on Cloud Object Storage and Write Data to a Cloud Oject Store

 - [Query Data on Cloud Object Storage](#query-data-on-cloud-object-storage)
 - [Write Data to a Cloud Object Store](#write-data-to-a-cloud-object-store)